Maria Feodorovna (Dagmar of Denmark): Empress Dowager

 Empress Maria Feodorovna, the mistress of Langinkoski retreat, was also otherwise a known friend of Finland.
 During the first Russification period, she tried to have her son halt the constraining of the grand duchy's autonomy and to recall the unpopular Governor-General Nikolai Bobrikov from Finland to some other position in Russia itself.
 During the second Russification period, at the start of the First World War, the Empress Dowager, travelling by her special train through Finland to Saint Petersburg, expressed her continued disapprobation for the Russification of Finland by having an orchestra of a welcoming committee play the March of the Pori Regiment and the Finnish national anthem "Maamme", which at the time were under the explicit ban from Franz Albert Seyn, the Governor-General of Finland.

 In 1899, Maria's second son, George, died of tuberculosis in the Caucasus.
-During the funeral, she kept her composure, but at the end of the service, she ran from the church clutching her son's top hat that been atop the coffin and collapsed in her carriage sobbing.
+During the funeral, she kept her composure, but at the end of the service, she ran from the church clutching her son's top hat that had been atop the coffin and collapsed in her carriage sobbing.

 In 1901, Maria arranged Olga's disastrous marriage to Duke Peter Alexandrovich of Oldenburg.
 For years Nicholas refused to grant his unhappy sister a divorce, only relenting in 1916 in the midst of the War.
 When Olga attempted to contract a morganatic marriage with Nikolai Kulikovsky, Maria Feodorovna and the tsar tried to dissuade her, yet, they did not protest too vehemently.
 Indeed, Maria Feodorovna was one of the few people who attended the wedding in November 1916.